sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

             - Replace e.freight with e.FREIGHT (line 49)\
             - Replace e.shipvia with e.SHIPVIA (line 74)

-30. We are nearly at the end - woohoo!
-Navigate to **HomeController.cs**.
+30. Navigate to **HomeController.cs**.
 Replace the existing contents of the file with the following.

     ```csharp
     using System.Data;